stevetarver/stevetarver.github.io/_posts/2016-07-16-choosing-ember.md

     <div class="collapse navbar-collapse" id="main-navbar">
       <ul class="nav navbar-nav">
         {{#link-to 'index' tagName="li"}}<a href="">Home</a>{{/link-to}}
       </ul>
     </div><!-- /.navbar-collapse -->
   </div><!-- /.container-fluid -->
 </nav>
 ```
+{% endraw %}
 We can run the app now and see how that turned out.

 ## The first route

 On the server side, routes map a resource to a request handler.
-Each URI must be sufficiently distinct to identify a single request handler, may contain variables like a userId to select a user from the users collection, and can have some request variables to clarify the request.
+Each URI must be sufficiently distinct to identify a single request handler, may contain variables like a `userId` to select a user from the users collection, and can have some request variables to clarify the request.

 Yehuda says "Don't break the internet", meaning that a SPA's URI should follow many of the same concepts as a server side request.